wix-incubator/wix-client-docs/apis/guides/WixEmbedsAPI.md

 Use this API in [self-hosted Embedded Script extensions](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/self-hosting/supported-extensions/site-extensions/add-an-embedded-script-extension-to-a-self-hosted-app) to interact with the site's page.

 ## Usage
-You don't need to import `wixEmbedsApi` because it's a property of the global `window` javascript object.
+You don't need to import `wixEmbedsApi` because it's a property of the global JavaScript `window` object.
 However, you can't immediately access it when your embedded script runs.

 Therefore, you should add an event listener that listens for the `wixEmbedsAPIReady` event.